AndreisPurim/AndreisPurim/README.md

 </p>

 # >> andreis.hello("Welcome to my Github!)
 Hello, dear traveller of the web!
 My name is [Andreis Purim](andreis.lv) and I usually leave my engineering/computer sci. projects here.
 Here's a small list of some interesting ones.
-You can find the rest on the organizations or my repositories:

-- **[IAnotador](https://github.com/Ze-Carioca-Team/Anotador)**: A NLP-directed tool for annotating entities and intentions in a very user-friendly way.
-This is only a small, modular part of wider research in the University of Campinas and CI&T. Currently, we are working on deploying BERT with active for faster annotation.

 **Big note:** I'm still a begginer, I make tons of mistakes or stupid decisions.
 If you see anything that can make me a better programmer (or even a better human being), please tell!